mrtgst/shellnote/README.md

 	-h	Print this help
 	-p	Print the last 20 entries

-I recommend making an alias in your shell config file to `shellnote -a` to your liking; e.g., `alias note='shellnote -a'`.
-Now you just need to write

- `note "This is an even greater idea!"`.
+I recommend making an alias to your liking in your shell config file; e.g., `alias note='shellnote'`.
+Now you just need to write `note -a "This is an even greater idea!"`.

 ## Known bugs

-* For now it's recommended to surround your entry with single or double quotes, as otherwise only the first word gets logged, or certain characters are not escaped properly.
+* Entries need to be surrounded with single or double quotes, as otherwise only the first word gets logged.
+* You need to espace interpreted characters such as `\t` or shell variables such as `$SHELL`; e.g., `shellnote -a "A tab can be had: \\\t"` or `shellnote -a "My shell is $SHELL, which I can tell with \$SHELL."`.

 ## About
 Written by Martin Gustavsson, released under GPLv3 license.